yudong-94/personal-website/blogs/MOOCList.md

 ## Online Courses List

-This blog keeps a list of online courses I have taken and some notes on some of the courses.
+Online courses have been a great supplementary to my offline study and work.
+Whenever I am interested in exploring some new fields, or find myself lacking some key skills, I would turn to them.
-Most of the courses are on statistics, data analytics, and machine learning.
+This blog keeps a list of online courses I have taken.
+I also include some notes on those courses for your reference.
+Most of the courses are on computer science, statistics, data analytics, and machine learning.

 ### Coursera Courses

 [Coursera](https://coursera.org) is the very first MOOC platform I have tried.
-When I was an accounting-major Junior, I was thinking about transform into the world of computer science and data science, but I was not sure whether that was the right thing for me to pursue.
+When I was an accounting-major Junior, I was thinking about transforming into the world of computer science and data science, but I was not sure whether that was the right thing for me to pursue.
 Therefore, I took a number of courses in these fields on Coursera from those well-known universities.
-I enjoyed these courses a lot, and they strengthened my confidence in pursuing a MS Business Analytics degree in the US and entering the data science world.
+I enjoyed these courses a lot (I mean, much more than the accounting courses), and they strengthened my confidence in pursuing a MS Business Analytics degree in the US and entering the data science world.

 Courses | Topics |Time | Notes
 :-------|--------|-----|:------